jwright303/Collision-Avoidance-For-Autonomous-Mobile-Robots/README.md

 numpy - https://numpy.org/install/ <br>

 ### Other Needed Files
 Point cloud files are also needed to make use of this repo.
 They can either be generated from an h5 file using dsetFormat.py, or they can be used directly.
+Note that this project includes a few point clouds scenarios that can be used with the programs located in `ptclds/Cropped/`.
 If you are generating the point cloud from an h5 file, make sure that you create a directory where they will be stored before running the script, and that you have the h5 file in the same location as the script.
 If you are using your own point cloud dataset, the format must be as follows:
 ```
 Point_Cloud_Folder
   | pref0.ply
   | pref1.ply
+  | pref2.ply
   ...
 ```
 Where pref is your chosen prefix of the point cloud.
 (This will be supplied through the command line later when running the scripts)

-### Other Equipment
-For this project we were also given an Esporos TOF camera 660 camera from our project partners to be able to collect our own point cloud images.
-While it is not strictly necessary to have a time of flight camera, some method of obtaining point clouds is needed to be able to make use of this project.
-It is also important to note that having the right scale of the point clouds is absolutely necessary to be able to utilize the object detection portion of this project.

 #### Esporos Settings
 Mention some of the settings we set for the camera at the very end